 Electrical Safety Standards

-Electrical safety standards are regulations, codes, and guidelines that are designed to ensure the safe installation, operation, and maintenance of electrical equipment and systems.
+Electrical safety standards are regulations, codes, and guidelines designed to ensure the safe installation, operation, and maintenance of electrical equipment and systems.
 Compliance with these standards is essential for minimizing the risk of electrical hazards, protecting employees and property, and ensuring regulatory compliance.
 Here are some common electrical safety standards:

 - OSHA Electrical Safety Standards: The Occupational Safety and Health Administration (OSHA) sets electrical safety standards that cover general industry, construction, and maritime workplaces.
 These standards include requirements for electrical installations, wiring methods, grounding, and protection from electric shock.